se-edu/learningresources/contents/data/nosql/NoSQL.md

 _Indexes, Schema validation, Sharding_ (horizontal scaling), _Replica sets_ (redundancy).

 Otherwise, you could check out some other popular NoSQL databases, which can even be complementary to mongoDB.
-- [Redis](https://redis.io/) - An in-memory NoSQL <popover id="key-value-db" header="Key-Value databases" content="A simpler variant of NoSQL databases where data is accessed through _keys_ and stored in corresponding _values_, which can be of many formats.">key-value</popover> database used for caching purposes.
+- [Redis](https://redis.io/) - An in-memory NoSQL <popover id="key-value-db" header="Key-Value databases" content="A simpler variant of document databases where data is accessed through _keys_ and stored in corresponding _values_, which can be of many formats.">key-value</popover> database used for caching purposes.
 - [Neo4j](https://neo4j.com/) - A NoSQL <popover id="graph-db" placement="top" header="Graph databases" content="Data is represented by a graph in such databases.
 Values are stored in the graph's nodes, while relations between these nodes are represented by the edges of the graph.">graph database</popover>.

 ---